KDE/digikam-doc/color_management/camera_profiles.rst

     :align: center
     :width: 200px

-    Bayer Array of RGB Filters Used to Measure Color.
+    Bayer Array of RGB Filters Used to Measure Color

 Clearly, pixel response to light is the result of lots of camera specific factors including: the nature of the sensor array itself, the precise coloring/transmissive qualities of the RGB lenses, and the particular analog to digital conversion and post-conversion processing that happens inside the camera to produce the RAW image that gets stored on the card.